 An award-winning scientist, Dr. Curry has been honored for her achievements by the National Institute of Child Health and Human Development, American Women in Science, and the U.S. Department of Defense’s National Security Education program.
-Her recent article entitled, “Graduated Driver Licensing Decal Law: Effect on Young Probationary Drivers,” published in the January 2013 issue of the American Journal of Preventive Medicine, was voted Robert Wood Johnson Foundation’s Most Influential Research Article of 2012.
+She has co-authored more than 75 research publications and has published her work in high-impact journals, including JAMA Pediatrics, the American Journal of Preventive Medicine, the American Journal of Public Health, and Pediatrics.
+Dr. Curry serves as an Associate Editor for the journal Traffic Injury Prevention and is a member of the National Academy of Sciences Transportation Research Board's Committee on Operator Education and Regulation and Young Driver Subcommittee.
+Her article entitled, “Graduated Driver Licensing Decal Law: Effect on Young Probationary Drivers,” published in the American Journal of Preventive Medicine, was voted the Robert Wood Johnson Foundation’s Most Influential Research Article of 2012.